-These conditions are associated with MTHFR genetic mutation in research: Several can be considered a genetic disorder since treating the mutation will resolve the illness.
-There continues to be correlations of health problems with MTHFR that are not mentioned here.
+These conditions are associated with MTHFR genetic mutations in research: Several can be considered a genetic disorder since treating the mutation will resolve the illness.
+There continues to be correlations of health problems with MTHFR genetic mutations that are not mentioned here.

 |Blood clot||Breast Cancer|

 |Gluten intolerence||Heart attack|

 |Infertility in both men and women||Insulin resistant diabetes|

 |Pulmonary Embolism||Retinal Vascular Occlusive Disease|

 |Tongue Tie||Vaccine Injury|